microsounds/atelier/readme.md

 3. When pulling from upstream, stash changes or `git reset --hard` to prevent merge conflicts.
 	* Use `patch -p1 < ~/.termux/diff.patch` to restore changes if stash is lost.

+### Notes on Android 11 or later
+Many manufacturer distributions of Android since version 11 have become far more aggressive in pruning "phantom" processes (daemons) in the pursuit of battery life optimization.
+In order to prevent Android from prematurely pruning `ssh-agent` while multitasking, it is called as the parent process for the current shell.

 ## List of supported platforms
 **Full graphical shell environment**
 * Any conventional BIOS/UEFI-compliant x86-based Personal Computer